The Hazards of Helen: Production

 Starring an independent, quick-thinking and inventive heroine, the series was filmed on location in the city of Glendale and in various parts of Tuolumne County in California.
 The film offered repeated dramatic situations for "Helen," a telegrapher, using such props as a moving train, a runaway boxcar, a heroine in distress tied to the railroad tracks, and other dangers.
 "Helen" did such things as leap off the roof of a building, roar around a sharp mountain curve behind the wheel of her speeding car, or jump onto a moving train from a car or a galloping horse while chasing the bad guy train robbers.
 Although the plot occasionally called for Helen to be rescued by a handsome male hero, in most episodes it was the dauntless Helen who found an ingenious way out of her dire predicament and single-handedly collared the bad guys, bringing them to justice.

 The film series star, Helen Holmes, who began her career at Keystone Studios, did most of her own stunts.
 The series used several different stuntmen for the male parts, including Leo D. Maloney and the up-and-coming Harold Lloyd.
 Along with Pearl White, who starred in Pathé's adventure serial The Perils of Pauline, Helen Holmes became a much talked about national celebrity and major box-office draw.

 Prior to filming the "Night Operator at Buxton" (episode 18), Helen Holmes fell ill and Anna Q. Nilsson replaced her on that one occasion.
 After 26 episodes, Holmes and director J.P.
 McGowan left to set up their own film production company.
 While working on the serial, the two had begun a relationship that led to marriage.
 Director J. Gunnis Davis took over and Elsie McLeod substituted in episodes 27-49 until a permanent "Helen" could be found.

 The heroine for the remainder of the series was played by Rose Wenger Gibson, at the time married to Hoot Gibson.
 Rechristened "Helen" by the Kalem Company, she rose to a celebrity status equal to that of Helen Holmes.

 The Hazards of Helen was credited by the Las Vegas Age as the first great motion picture thrill to come to Las Vegas.

 Preservation

-Episode 63, The Open Track, of The Hazards of Helen was preserved by the Academy Film Archive in 2010.
-Episode 13, Escape of the Fast Freight was found in the Dawson Film Find in 1978.
+Episode 63 of The Hazards of Helen, The Open Track, was preserved by the Academy Film Archive in 2010.
+Episode 13, The Escape on the Fast Freight, was found in the Dawson Film Find in 1978.